ixanscream/react-redux-glint/README.md

 now our application will run on port 3001  (http://localhost:3001)

-if you want to debug redux with dev tool, please open the store.js file and delete the comment that I marked ->
+if you want to debug redux with dev tools, please open the store.js file and delete the comment that I marked ->
 ```
 //,window.__REDUX_DEVTOOLS_EXTENSION__ && window.__REDUX_DEVTOOLS_EXTENSION__()